EMP White LogoErin Morrison Photography Logo

 When Mother Nature Has a Bad Day

-Let’s be honest, with the beauty of East Tennessee, most couples want outdoor spaces.
-Especially if you are getting married in the spring, summer, or fall seasons.
+Let’s be honest; with the beauty of East Tennessee, most couples want outdoor spaces.
+Especially if you are getting married in the spring, summer, or fall.
 There are so many wedding venues that highlight the beauty of our area.
 For example, RT Lodge provided one of the best outdoor locations we have ever photographed – on their winding road.
 But Mother Nature may have a mind of her own on your wedding day that will certainly impact planning your ceremony location.
 That winding road wedding at RT Lodge?
 The ceremony was moved up an hour due to pending storms for the rest of the evening!

 Planning Your Ceremony Location